yenholaivy/SFPD-Incident-Reports-Analysis/README.md

 # SFPD Incident Reports Analysis

 ## Overview
-From 2018/01/01 to 2021/02/20, San Francisco Police Department (SFPD) tracked over 436K incident reports.
-The data is publicly available on [DataSF](https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-2018-to-Present/wg3w-h783) and is updated daily.
+From 2018/01/01 to 2021/02/20, San Francisco Police Department (SFPD) tracked over 436K incident reports with over 30 attributes.
+The data is publicly available on [DataSF](https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-2018-to-Present/wg3w-h783) and is automatically updated daily.

 For the SF residents and the people that frequent SF, I would like to find our the following questions for you:
 1. What are the top incident categories in SF?